pamburus/hl/README.md

 # hl
-A fast and powerful log viewer that translates JSON logs into a pretty human-readable format.
+A fast and powerful log viewer and processor that translates JSON or logfmt logs into a pretty human-readable format.
 High performance and convenient features are the main goals.

 ## Features overview